lucid-kv/documentation/README.md

 ### Introduction

-Lucid is currently in an embryonic state but we wish to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and a lot of features.
+Lucid is currently in an embryonic state.
+We hope to achieve a fast, secure and distributed key-value store accessible through an HTTP API.
+We also want to offer persistence, encryption, WebSocket streaming, replication and a lot of other features.

 ### Works Progress